ipadkid358/FlexToTheos/readMe.md

 Compile: `make; cp .theos/obj/debug/ftt .`

 ```
-Usage:
+Usage ./ftt [OPTIONS]:
+    Options:
 		-f  Set name of folder created for project (default is "Sandbox")
 		-n  Override the tweak name
+		-v  Set version (default is  %s)
 		-p  Directly plug in number (usually for consecutive dumps)
-	-d	Only print available patches, don't do anything (cannot be used with any other options
+		-d  Only print available patches, don't do anything (cannot be used with any other options)
 ```